geodynamics/pylith/docs-sphinx/user/install/index.md

 :::{admonition} TODO
 :class: error

-Update `fig:pylith-dependencies`
+Update `fig:pylith:dependencies`
 :::

-PyLith depends on a number of other packages (see {numref}`fig:pylith-dependencies`).
+PyLith depends on a number of other packages (see {numref}`fig:pylith:dependencies`).
 This complicates building the software from the source code.
 In many cases some of the packages required by PyLith are available as binary packages.
 On the one hand, using the binary packages for the dependencies removes the burden of configuring, building, and installing these dependencies, but that can come with its own host of complications if consistent compiler and configuration settings are not used across all of the packages on which PyLith depends.
-This is usually not an issue with Linux distributions, such as Fedora, Ubuntu, and Debian that have good quality control; it can be an issue with Darwin package managers, such as Fink, MacPorts, and Homebrew, where there is limited enforcement of consistency across packages.
+This is usually not an issue with Linux distributions, such as Fedora, Ubuntu, and Debian that have good quality control; it can be an issue with macOS package managers, such as Fink, MacPorts, and Homebrew, where there is limited enforcement of consistency across packages.
 Nevertheless, PyLith can be built on most systems provided the instructions are followed carefully.
 PyLith is developed and tested on Linux and Mac OS X.